ygfalcon/Solsniper-zero/README.md

 1. Send SOL to the desired wallet.
 A default keypair (`keypairs/default.json`) **and** configuration (`config.toml`) are bundled for out-of-the-box runs and can be funded directly.
 2. Run `python start.py` for a fully automated launch.
 This script delegates to `solhunter_zero.launcher.main` and is the canonical entry point.
-On macOS double-click `start.command` for a one-click start.
+On macOS double-click `start.command`, which sources `scripts/wrap.sh`, for a one-click start.
    The launcher auto-selects the sole keypair and active configuration, validates RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
    All startup output is also appended to `startup.log` in the project directory for later inspection.